senderle/doppio/README.md

 that you created.

-DUMP ENTRIES IN THE DATABASE TO A FOLDER
+EXPORT ENTRIES IN THE DATABASE TO A FOLDER
 ---
-This functionality will dump each entry currently residing in the database as its own .json file into a folder called `dumps`.
+This command will dump each entry currently residing in the database as its own .json file at the location specified by [output_folder]:

-NOTE: If a folder called `dumps` exists in the root directory of the project, the contents will be deleted.

-Open a new terminal tab in the root directory of the project.
-In it, type:

-    $ docker ps

-to get the list of running containers, and copy the Container ID (the first code) of the container with the name `pdb_eve`.

-Now, type:

-    $ docker exec -it (Container ID) flask exportjson
+    $ docker-compose run --rm eve flask exportjson [output_folder]

-The folder `dumps` will be created in the root directory and all of the entries will be present in it as their wn json files.

-The command outputs to the terminal the number of entries in the database which were dumped to the folder.

 LOAD JSON DATA FROM A FOLDER TO THE DATABASE
 ---
-This functionality will put the json objects in the given folder as their own entries in the database.

-Open a new terminal tab in the root directory of the project.
-In it, type:

-    $ docker ps

-to get the list of running containers, and copy the Container ID (the first code) of the container with the name `pdb_eve`.

-NOTE: This command takes in a single argument, the name/dir of the folder containing the .json files.
-In the below command this is given as `your_dump_folder`, but be sure to change this with whatever folder you are reading from.
+This command will load json files in the given folder into the database.
+It takes a single argument, the name/dir of the folder containing the .json files.
+In the below command this is given as `input_folder`, but be sure to change this with whatever folder you are reading from.

-NOTE II: The folder should only contain .json objects using the same schema as the database.
+The folder should only contain .json objects using the same schema as the database.

-Now, type:

-    $ docker exec -it (Container ID) flask readjson
+    $ docker-compose run --rm eve flask readjson [input_folder]

-The folder `dumps` will be created in the root directory and all of the entries will be present in it as their wn json files.

-The command outputs to the terminal the number of entries in the database which were dumped to the folder.

 CREATE DATABASE INDICES
 ---
 In order to ensure that records are uniquely identified in a human-readable way, we need to impose a uniqueness constraint at the database level on a field identified in `settings.py` for that purpose: `FILENAME_FIELD = 'myIdField`.
-The way we do this in Mongo is by creating a unique index on `myIdField`.
+The way to do this in Mongo is by creating a unique index on `myIdField`.

 To do this, log into the mongo shell as root (as described above) and follow the